No more ignoring it and ducking in your car on your way to work. Pilots are in it from start to finish.

 There are a few other popular weather sites to use such as Windy.com (nice visuals with a forecasting tool) and the “Numerical Forecast Models” provided by the College of DuPage (more technical and sophisticated short, medium and long rage forecast modelling).

-When it comes to paid solutions, the top of the list continues to be ForeFlight.
+When it comes to paid solutions Garmin Pilot is making improvements, however the top of the list continues to be ForeFlight.
 The weather and flight planning tools available on that platform are considerable and are the reason why that company continues to lead the general aviation industry.
-ForeFlight is not prohibitively expensive and their more professional options are locked away in a higher subscription tier, so for the average VFR pilot the basic subscription can provide a lot of utility.
+ForeFlight is not ‘cheap’, but it is also not prohibitively expensive and their more professional options are locked away in a higher subscription tier, so for the average VFR pilot the basic subscription can provide a lot of utility.
 However, unless there is a real need for their offerings, the free services outlined above will work well for most people.

-When it comes to Apps for smartphones I’ve found a few tools that help.
+When it comes to Apps for Android smartphones I’ve found a few tools that help: